Gullu Yologlu

 Gullu Yologlu is an Azerbaijani academic and the chairperson of the World Turkology Center.
-They have contributed ethnology, folklore studies, literature, history, religious studies and other scientific fields in Azerbaijan by providing information, analysis and outcomes with her scholarly and scholarly-publicistic articles and books, and her scientific and artistic radio and television programs since the 1990s.
-Her main research areas are faiths, traditions, ethnic identities, shamanist past, material and non-material culture of small-numbered Turkic peoples living in countries from the Siberia to the Balkans.
+They have contributed to ethnology, folklore studies, literature, history, religious studies, and other scientific fields in Azerbaijan by providing information, analysis, and outcomes with their scholarly and scholarly-publicistic articles and books and their scientific and artistic radio and television programs since the 1990s.
+Her main research areas are faiths, traditions, ethnic identities, shamanist past, and material and non-material culture of small-numbered Turkic peoples living in countries from the Siberia to the Balkans.